Auto-didact/lenshood_/README.md

 ## Official Website

 Visit [www.lenshood.in] to learn about Lenshood.
-You can also test a [www.lenshood-demo.herokuapp.com] deployed on Heroku.
+You can also test a [lenshood-demo.herokuapp.com] deployed on Heroku.

 ## Description

-This project is based on Apollo Universal Starter Kit
+This project is based on Appollo Universal Starter Kit

 Apollo Universal Starter Kit is an SEO-friendly, fully configured, modular starter project for developing [Universal JavaScript] applications.
 You can use our kit to create your applications in JavaScript or TypeScript for all major